CHAPTER DEVELOPMENT GUIDE

 What are the main ACE activities?

 Each chapter organizes its own events, such as internal competitions, social events, and networking events.
 Many chapters organize invitational competitions, inviting other chapters to send representatives to compete on their campuses.
+The Nationals happen annually in January in Downtown, Toronto.
+All chapters from across Canada come together to compete on a larger scale.
+During Nationals, we also have sponsor events and workshops that provide students value to build interpersonal skills and increase their network.

 Starting a New ACE Chapter